 The half yearly report in January 1926 showed receipts of £10,668 giving £1.270 to share with a divi of 2s 8d and 1s on corn.
 Membership stood at 429.
 The 1928 half yearly meeting was held in the United Methodist Church with G.Ricketts presiding.
 The sales for the half year were £10,525 with the divi at 3/- and 1/- for corn & coal.
 It was agreed to place £50 in the Reserve Fund and £10 9s 3d to the 1931 Jubilee Fund.
 H.Pickering was elected as a member of the committee in succession to T.Wood.
 Sales in August 1930 for the half-year were £10,600 with the membership standing at 519.

 February 1931 was the occasion of the 100th. half-yearly report.
 Sales were £9,939 and membership 524.
 The following month,March, was an auspicious date when the Co-op celebrated its 50 year Jubilee with a tea and concert.
-The tea was held in both the National School and the United Methodist School and the concert in the Drill Hall in Holmfirth.
+The tea was held in both the National School and the United Methodist School and the concert took place in the Drill Hall in Holmfirth.
 Over 500 members sat down for the tea and conveyances were run from Woodlands,Thongs Bridge and Fearnought to the schools.
 The concert was presided over by Mr.G.Ricketts and there were lots of speeches and reminders of the history of those past 50 years.
 The Holme Valley Male Voice Choir gave a superb concert.
-In July, in honour of the recent Jubilee , the children of the members were entertained to an outing to Belle Vue, Manchester and a party of 230 travelled in seven motor omnibuses.
+In July, in honour of the recent Jubilee , the children of the members were entertained to an outing to Belle Vue, Manchester and a party of 230 traveled in seven motor omnibuses.

 At the meeting in February 1932, Mr.Ricketts was re-elected as president and L.Haigh, W.Walker and H.Hobson were re-elected to the committee.
 Sales were £9,989 with membership at 527.
 At the September meeting sales had dropped by just over £1,000.
 At the election of officers, H.Pickering, H.Preston and A.Wimpenny were elected onto the committee and Mr.H.Denton was appointed the savings bank manager.